mshao123/mshao123/README.md

 - 👋 Hi, I’m @mshao123!
-- 👀 I’m currently a Software Engineer at SAIC as apart of their Technical Leadership Development Program.
+- 👀 I’m currently a Software Engineer at SAIC as apart of the Technical Leadership Development Program.
 - 📫 Feel free to reach out to me at michelleshao@utexas.edu

 <!---